noahbclarkson/Auto-Tune/README.md

   ##  Example:
   ##  GRASS_BLOCK:
   ##    price: 50.00
-  ##    section: 'Blocks'      Tihs item will exist within the 'Blocks' shop-section
+  ##    section: 'Blocks'      This item will exist within the 'Blocks' shop-section
   ##    locked: true      <- Example of a locked item
   ##    sell-difference: 0.0    <- Example of a set sell-difference item
   ##    max-buy: 10       <- Only 10 items can be bought each time-period - you can increase this on large servers